MindTheSystem/mindthesystem/src/pages/index.md

       - title: Our 4 systems approach
         subtitle: "Complex challenges fall outside any one person’s or organisation’s ability to define,\_predict and control."
         content: >
-          In complex problems there are different perspectives and conflicting goals and unseen causal relationships.
-Complex problem-solving hence require us to hold the space for discovery.
           The key tool of affecting systems change is not command and control, but rather influence.
 But it is possible to make systematic progress, as long as we mind the system of decision-making.

           Through years of practical experience, we have broken down the